 In or around April 2017, Ontario’s external legal advisor, Blakes, Cassels & Graydon LLP (Blakes) retained Navigant [as part of its retainer with Ontario] to provide “technical consultation services to conduct third party research that would support the implementation of Global Adjustment (GA) refinancing.”

-The Ministry of Energy instructed Blakes to retain Navigant as an option in anticipation of litigation that may ensue after the OFHPA is introduced.
+Rather than retaining Navigant directly, the Ministry of Energy had instructed Blakes to retain Navigant in order to preserve its options in anticipation of any litigation that may ensue arising out of the OFHPA and its implementation .
 Blakes provided instructions to Navigant from time to time.
+However, LSB did not directly instruct Navigant.
+There were interactions between Navigant and Energy policy (ESTD) from time to time on key elements of the OFHP including in relation to modelling and the development of the Fair Allocation Amount (FAA). [ntd-jpr: This should be confirmed with Tim Christie and Daniel, but my (James’) understanding was that ESTD continued to work with Navigant on the Fair Allocation Amount (FAA or “the curve”) including regarding the amounts that could be spread over time along the curve for alignment purposes].

+To date, the Navigant report, while well-advanced, has not been formally finalized.

 The total cost for Navigant’s services is capped at $250,000, inclusive of HST.
 [Blakes has included costs related to Navigant on its invoices?]